What are you searching for?

 About Us

+Every year the Steering Committee conducts a workshop devoted to the analysis and improvement of the practice of an aspect of negotiation, involving scholars from numerous countries.
+After the workshop these papers are revised for publication.
+PIN has published a book per year out of these workshops.
 Topics generally fall into one or both of two categories: conceptual issues, often bringing together another conceptual area that has hitherto not been combined with negotiation, and current issues.
-Power and Negotiation (2000), Escalation and International Negotiation (2005), Negotiated Risks (2009) and Diplomacy Games (2009) (on formal modeling) are examples of the first; Negotiating the Comprehensive Test Ban (2010), Negotiating European Union (2003), and Climate Change Negotiations (2010) are examples of the second.
+Power and Negotiation (2000), Escalation and International Negotiation (2005), Negotiated Risks (2009), Diplomacy Games (2009) (on formal modelling), and Endgame (2019) are examples of the first; Negotiating the Comprehensive Test Ban (2010), Negotiating European Union (2003), Climate Change Negotiations (2010), Negotiating the Intifadat (Arab Spring) (2015), and the upcoming Negotiating Identity Complexities in a Fragmenting World Order in 2024 are examples of the second.